Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 by Rebecca Rupp

-Home Learning Year by Year is without a doubt my hands-down favorite book that has been invaluable to me in getting organized, crafting an IHIP (yearly plan) and keeping our homeschool experience consistent.
+Home Learning Year by Year is without a doubt my hands-down favorite book that has been invaluable in getting organized, crafting an IHIP - Individualized Home Instruction Plan - and keeping our homeschool experience consistent.

 In researching ways to homeschool, along with sifting through curriculum choices, I bumped into this book and it truly made everything else fall into place!
 Home Learning Year by Year is a curriculum guide and puts everything you need to cover in one spot.